 The procurement process describes the way a company goes about making necessary purchases of materials and services to facilitate its continued operation.
 It involves the specific identification of those needs, a detailed examination of options, and all successive steps necessary to find and obtain required goods and services.
 For more on the definition of procurement, visit Investopedia.

 Although the words are sometimes used interchangeably, procurement is the preferred umbrella term that also involves sourcing and acquisition, or purchasing.
 Viewing the process as an integrated and elemental function of a company's decision-making structure offers a sense of its importance and relevance in any corporate hierarchy.
-Procurement refers not only to needs identification but also to the methods used for needs fulfillment and the tracking and documentation of required purchases.
+The procurement management process refers not only to needs identification but also to the methods used for needs fulfillment as well as the tracking and documentation of required purchases.

 To best manage and integrate the procurement process, smart finance professionals are turning to process automation.

 Ideally, the procurement management process identifies the products, services, personnel, raw materials, software, hardware and finished "widgets" that secure a company's position in the market and allow it to achieve desirable goals.

 Procurement often involves competitive bidding, but not always.
 It is influenced and sometimes complicated by other business procedures, and varied means might be employed to source and secure differing products or services.
 If a company employs purchase orders or requisition forms, the process can be relatively routine, but purchase decisions also must account for cost variations and scarcity.